 Clearly, a custom mouth guard is the way to go, but at what cost should you expect this important sporting accessory?
 A typical dental office can ask for as much as $500 for a custom mouth guard.
 This is certainly not a small expense.
 Fortunately, you also have the option of using an online store to get dental DIY dental molds which you can use to help create your own custom mouth guard.

-By using the online option, the cost of a custom mouth guard can be reduced to as little as $100, and this is without having to deal with any trade off with regard to quality.
-The reason behind this considerable discrepancy in price is because with an online store, you are sent a kit with which to create your bite impression and send it back to have the custom mouth guard made for you.
+By using the online option, the cost of a custom mouth guard can be reduced to as little as $100, and this is without having to deal with any trade-off with regard to quality.
+The reason behind this considerable discrepancy in price is because with an online store, you are sent a kit to create your bite impression, which you then send back to have the custom mouth guard made for you.

-If you opt for the boil and bite version of mouth guards, you will pay as little as little as $20.
+If you opt for the boil and bite version of mouth guards, you’ll pay as little as little as $20.
 This kind of mouth guard is the cheapest you can find.
-Also, these mouth guards are typically around 3 mm thick.
+Also, these mouth guards are typically around 3mm thick.